Sup2point0/Assort/AI.md

 Then you get to a fairly chonky paragraph, and a sinking feeling comes.
 There’s just something about the way it reads, a déja vu maybe, as if you’ve read this exact thing before.

-So you fire up [Scribbr’s AI detector](https://www.scribbr.co.uk/ai-detector), and ctrl+CV.
+So you fire up [Quillbot AI detector](https://quillbot.com/ai-content-detector), and ctrl+CV.

-100%.

-Without fail.
-Not even like, 92% or something.
-100% chance of AI generation.

-How do you even do that.
-Like, surely if you even just slightly edit it, that would break the probability chain and bring that score down.

-But no. 100%.
+Yeup, AI gen.

 It’s honestly depressing.